VTL 600(1)(a), “Leaving the Scene of an Accident With Property Damage”

 • Q. I got into an accident, but the other driver just drove away, so I drove away as well.
 Am I in trouble?

 If you received a traffic ticket for leaving the scene of an accident, we can help.
 It is a serious ticket but there are many good defenses to this charge.
 The Benjamin Goldman Law Office is a New York State traffic ticket law firm.
 We help motorists across the state.
-Our attorneys can go to court in your place and should be able to obtain an advantageous disposition.
-Our goal would be to get the charges reduced to a no-point parking ticket or dismissed entirely.
+Our attorneys have successfully gotten this charge dismissed or reduced to a parking ticket in many courts, including specifically in Bainbridge, Rockland, Nichols, Tuxedo, Ripley, Amherst, Liberty, and Dickinson.

 Other Traffic Violations We Handle